fomantic/Fomantic-UI/README.md

 ### 💡 Getting Help

-If your looking for help with an issue we offer multiple ways for you to get support.
+If you're looking for help with an issue we offer multiple ways for you to get support.
 You can post usage questions here on GitHub or you can ask in our community [Discord](https://discord.gg/YChxjJ3) server.

 ### 🐛 Submitting Bugs and Enhancements